Art History

 American Studies & Ethnicity

-Research Interests: Social Movements, Youth Activism, Chicano Movement, Gender and Sexuality, Latinx History, LGBT History, Oral History, Archival Analysis
+Research Interests: Social Movements, Youth Activism, Chicano Movement, Gender and Sexuality, Latinx History, LGBT History, Oral History, and Archival Analysis

 BA Wellesley College, 10/2016